martintnr/PRISM/README.md

 ## Principle of PRISM

-![PRISM](Github_Fig.png) PRISM takes as input GWAS summary statistics of multiple traits and outputs significant labeled variant-trait effects, and a causal network for each significant genetic variant.
+![PRISM](Github_Fig.png) PRISM takes as input GWAS summary statistics of multiple traits and outputs significant labeled variant-trait effects.

 ## Results visualization

-You can see PRISM results and the causal network of any significant variant on our [Shiny visualization tool](https://verbam01.shinyapps.io/PRISM/)
+You can see PRISM results and the causal network of any variant on our [Shiny visualization tool](https://verbam01.shinyapps.io/PRISM/)

-## Preprint

-You can find our preprint: [Inferring genetic variant causal network by leveraging pleiotropy](https://www.medrxiv.org/content/10.1101/2024.06.01.24308193v1)

 ## Installation